git-who/git-who.github.io/Git+Who+Branching+Model.md

 ## Production or the real release branch: **master**

 > This is the ready-to-be-released branch, the production branch.
-This
-> must only contain what we consider as production-ready.
-Version are
-> given by tags, which come from the suffix of
-> a **release/** or **hotfix/** branches.
-All commits must result
-> from a merge of **release/** or **hotfix/** branches.
-We name this
-> branch **master**, since **master** is the default branch of Git, so
-> it's will give a simpler way to do Git command or configuring Git
-> related software and that especially for *git clone* command.
-Normally
-> this should have restricted access, only the release managers or
-> non-developer should approve merge to this branch.
+This must only contain what we consider as production-ready.
+Version are given by tags, which come from the suffix of  a **release/** or **hotfix/** branches.
+All commits must result from a merge of **release/** or **hotfix/** branches.
+We name this branch **master**, since **master** is the default branch of Git, so it's will give a simpler way to do Git command or configuring Git related software and that especially for *git clone* command.
+Normally this should have restricted access, only the release managers or non-developer should approve merge to this branch.

-## Development or the real main trunk: **develop **
+## Development, the real main, the trunk or the next release: **develop **

 > This is the main branch who represent latest delivered development
 > changes.
 It's also called integration branch and contain normally